Here’s how to create a no-water yard by replacing grass with wood chips or mulch.

 The cardboard will help keep the grass from growing up through your wood chips, and it breaks down over time.
 Using cardboard or newspaper is very important in this step!
 You cannot just add mulch over a lawn and expect it to die out.

 Be sure to plan ahead for this.

 I underestimated how much cardboard I would need, and my mom and I ended up asking my neighbors and people out walking their dogs if they had any old boxes we could have.
-Save yourself the embarrassment!

 3. Get the wood chips delivered